Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Property Specification

 \section{Property Specification}

 The formalization of the \hostagent and \emph{Task Lifecycle} models provides the foundation for analyzing and verifying critical system properties.
 In this context, formal properties are verifiable statements about the system's execution paths, used to ensure the safety, security, and functionality of an Agentic AI system's behavior.
-We structure these properties into two distinct sets: those captured by the \hostagent model (overall orchestration, \autoref{tab:host_formal_properties}), and those governing the task lifecycle model (sub-task state transitions, \autoref{tab:task_formal_properties}).
+We structure these properties into two distinct sets: those captured by the \hostagent model (overall orchestration, Table~\ref{tab:host_formal_properties}), and those governing the task lifecycle model (sub-task state transitions, Table~\ref{tab:task_formal_properties}).
 These properties do not operate in isolation; they form a tightly coupled system of interdependent guarantees necessary for correct and reliable function in a multi-AI agent environment.
-Both sets of properties are expressed using temporal logics, Computation Tree Logic (CTL) and Linear Temporal Logic (LTL).
-These logics allow for the precise, unambiguous definition of desired system behavior over time and execution paths.
+Both sets of properties are expressed using temporal logic, CTL and LTL, which allow for an unambiguous definition of desired system behavior and execution paths.